sophiajt/jntrnr.github.io/_posts/2019-08-23-introducing-nushell.md

 It's called Nushell, or just Nu for short.
 We have a [book](https://book.nushell.sh/en) (¡también se habla [Español](https://book.nushell.sh/es)!).
 We have a [repo](https://github.com/nushell/nushell).

+This release was made by Jonathan Turner (me), Yehuda Katz, and Andrés Robalino, with contributions from Odin Dutton.

 ![Nu in action](http://jonathanturner.org/images/nushell-autocomplete4.gif)

 # But why?